masonsau0/fastapi-qa-agent/README.md

 ## Results

-> Numbers from my dev run.
-Yours will be similar but not identical, since the agent is non-deterministic.

 | Metric                 | RAG baseline | Agent | Δ      |
 | ---------------------- | ------------ | ----- | ------ |
 | Keyword recall         | 0.879        | 0.863 | -0.016 |